 In Pokhara, enjoy a serene boat ride on Phewa Lake and explore local attractions before returning to Kathmandu by tourist bus, marking the end of your unforgettable adventure.

-Plan Your Trek with Green Valley Nepal Treks
+Plan Your Trek with Green Lotus Trekking

 At Green Lotus Trekking Pvt.
 Ltd, we’re proud to offer this carefully crafted 9-day Mardi Himal Trek itinerary—designed to deliver the experience of a lifetime.
 Bookings are now open for 2025 and 2026.
 We also offer itinerary customization based on your schedule, budget, and fitness level.